RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

    ![Create a Check](./create_check.png)

-3. In the Conditions section, we’re going to create a condition that compares against the Datadog Slo facts retrieved from the data source.
+3. In the Conditions section, we’re going to create a condition that compares against the Datadog Source facts (in this case SLOs count) retrieved from the data source.
 4. In the first set of condition inputs, use the following values.

    | Input name    | Value               |